 Fruits Basket is that series anyone who’s a fan of the shoujo and romance genre should read, especially since fans acclaim it as one of the most enjoyable pieces one can start.

-The shoujo manga series revolves around a female character known as Tohru Honda as she struggles after her mother passes away due to a car accident.
-At first, she intends to move in with her grandfather, only to end up camping because of a problematic family member.
+The shoujo manga series revolves around a female character known as Tohru Honda, who struggles after her mother passes away in a car accident.
+At first, she intends to move in with her grandfather, but she ends up camping because of a problematic family member.

 13. Hell’s Paradise: Jigokuraku by Yuuji Kaku

-Hell’s Paradise: Jigokuraku is the story of Gabimaru who was raised in a shinobi village specializing in assassination arts.
-So, he’s been taught to be an emotionless killing machine with no attachments in life since he was a child.
+Hell’s Paradise: Jigokuraku is the story of Gabimaru, who was raised in a shinobi village specializing in assassination arts.
+Since childhood, he’s been taught to be an emotionless killing machine with no attachments in life.
 The training to become an assassin is so tough that the ninjas develop supernatural bodies.

 So, when Sagiri, an executioner from a famous executioner family, comes with a proposal that promises to pardon him for all his crimes if he manages to travel to a mysterious island and find the elixir of life, he immediately accepts the proposal.